lovasoa/dezoomify-extension/README.md

 This browser addon requires the following permissions:

- - *Access your data for all websites* : needed to intercept web requests made by websites in order to search for zoomable image metadata.
  - *Access browser activity during navigation* : needed to detect when you leave a webpage, so that the icon can be hidden and the older zoomable image information forgotten.